 Nomad (3950 Main Street)

 This industrial-chic eatery is perfect for couples who gravitate toward modern spaces and meals.
-The decor is a healthy mix of concrete and wood with sky-high ceilings and plenty of natural light.
+Nomad's decor is a healthy mix of concrete and wood with sky-high ceilings and plenty of natural light.
 Its menu boasts imaginative farm-to-table eats like sunchoke wings and braised lamb neck fillet (expect it to change with the seasons), with options for both vegetarians and omnivores.
 It’s ideal for more intimate weddings, so don’t go to wild when crafting your guest list.

 Teahouse in Stanley Park (7501 Stanley Park)